International-Data-Spaces-Association/InformationModel/model/communication/README.md

 point to do so is the ProtocolBinding class that spans a taxonomy of popular protocol implementations (currently formalized for
 HTTP and MQTT but more will be added in future as needed).

-Example Problem: As a data provider, Alice wants to offer her annual business reports on the IDS as PDF file like so:
+**Example:** As a data provider, Alice wants to offer her annual business reports on the IDS as PDF file like this:

 ``http://alice.idsparticipant.com/connector/businessReport?year=2018``

-Solution: She describes her Connector using the Information Model and defines the offered resource (=the business report), what consumers can do with it (the retrieve operation), what parameters they need to provide in order to do that (=a year), what they would get (a PDF representation), and how this is implemented (as a HTTP call following a certain template).
+**Solution:** She describes her Connector using the Information Model and defines the offered resource (=the business report), what consumers can do with it (the retrieve operation), what parameters they need to provide in order to do that (=a year), what they would get (a PDF representation), and how this is implemented (as a HTTP call following a certain template).